Camas, Oregon, United States of America: What to pack, what to wear, and when to go [2023]

 January

-If you visit Camas during January, you are likely to notice that it is pretty cool.
+If you vacation in Camas during January, you may find that it is brisk.
 Temperatures tend to hover around the 40s F (single digits C) during the day, while at night they can dip into the 30s F (single digits C).

 What to wear/what to pack: